MissedMemo/parkingSQUAT/README.md

 ###Important!

-The application will automatically zoom to the user's detected lat-long coordinates at startup, but RideCell parking data is limited to San Francisco.
-For an effective demo, please set the user's simulated current location via the XCode mobile simulator menu: (Debug/Location/Custom Location)

-latitude: 37.801242, longitude: -122.4012767

-San Francisco data limitation also makes it impossible to demo anything other than detection of the user's current location on an actual device.
+Demo is currently limited to running in the XCode mobile simulator -- or loaded onto a physical IOS device, with features only accessible in the San Francisco map area (parking data currently only available for San Francisco).

+A production version of the application would automatically zoom to the user's detected GPS coordinates on the map.
+To simulate this, you can set 'current location', accessible through XCode's mobile simulator menu (Debug/Location/Custom Location).
+The following coordinates will place the user in the default region we use on start up: latitude: 37.801242, longitude: -122.4012767

 ##Feature Set: